Reconciling cosmic-ray transport theory with phenomenological models motivated by Milky-Way data: Discussion

 \section{Discussion}

 The good agreement between the multi-phase model and observations in Section \ref{sec:observations} may be viewed as a success.
 After all, there appears to be \textit{a} set of simplified yet plausible conditions where existing theories of CR propagation meet observations.
 In that sense, our results can be interpreted as a proof of concept for existing theoretical models of CR transport.
 However, the success of a theory depends not only on its ability to match the data, but also on its robustness.
-For this reason, the good fit in Section \ref{sec:observations} should not overshadow the uncertain micro-physical building blocks of our model (e.g., uncertainties in the fast-mode cascade).
+For this reason, the good fit in Section \ref{sec:observations} should not overshadow the uncertain micro-physical building blocks of our model (e.g., the significant uncertainties in the MHD fast-mode cascade discussed in Sections \ref{sec:weak_shocks} and \ref{sec:weak_casc_anisotropic}).
 The fine-tuning of parameters that is necessary to create smooth spectra with the right energy dependence may also, understandably, leave a bittersweet taste.
 Especially since the fine-tuning carries a message of non-universality: in this model other Milky-Way-like galaxies, even ones without calorimetric CR losses, may have very different CR spectra.
+And one might expect rather different spectra in different regions of the Milky Way, which is naively not consistent with synchrotron and gamma-ray data (e.g., \citealt{miville_deschenes_2008}; \citealt{acero_2016}; \citealt{yang_2016}).

 In this section we discuss some speculative extensions of self-confinement and MHD turbulence theory that might improve agreement between CR scattering theory and phenomenological models.
 We begin by noting that alternative nonlinear damping mechanisms of self-excited waves would modify the energy dependence predicted by self-confinement theory, potentially yielding better agreement with observations (Section \ref{sec:nl_sc}).
 A more theoretically attractive alternative is scattering of CRs by a single mechanism, which would be devoid of the fine-tuning problem discussed above, e.g., scattering by a turbulent cascade with a universal spectral index.
 This is in part why the phenomenological Kolomogorov-turbulence model has been so successful in explaining CR observations.
 However, the Kolmogorov phenomenology is not theoretically well motivated and at present no MHD cascade is known to have the desired properties over the entire range of CR energies.
 Still, MHD turbulence remains sufficiently uncertain to not discard this option.
 In Sections \ref{sec:echo}--\ref{sec:imb} we discuss a few topics at the frontier of MHD turbulence theory that may be relevant for a universal, turbulence-based theory of CR transport.
 In Section \ref{sec:ext_drive} we also briefly consider the possibility that the waves that scatter CRs are \textit{excited} on a wide range of scales by an external driving process (e.g., stellar feedback), instead of only being generated via a turbulent cascade from large scales.